Cointopay/OpenCart-4x/README.md

 ## *********** HOW TO INSTALL IN OPENCART 4 ***********

-1:- Download as zip file
+1:- Download <a download href="https://github.com/Cointopay/OpenCart-4x/blob/main/cointopay.ocmod.zip">cointopay.ocmod.zip</a> file

 2:- Palace this zip file in root directory of your Opencart 4 project